 So for a few dollars on amazon ( like $26.00 ) and some Fabric Glue $14.99, I made my loveseat look different.

 I might have been able to iron them on, but I desperately needed to fix the corners from the stuffing coming out of each side.

 And to prevent my daughter’s kitty from re- scratching the corners, I bought these plastic corner pieces and screwed them into the couch.

 List of Cat Furniture Fixing Supplies at Amazon.ca

 Couch Corners: – Which I should have probably purchased at the same time as the couch – but I bought the tape kind at that time, and well tape wears out.

 Iron-On Patches or any kind of cool fabric you want to use

-Fabric Glue – I applied generously and held for probably 30 seconds each piece to make sure it would stick, it was a learning curve on keeping and applying more glue
+Fabric Glue – I applied generously and held for probably 30 seconds each piece to make sure it would stick; it was a learning curve on keeping and using more glue.

 Why Do Cats Scratch Furniture?

 Cats love to scratch furniture for several reasons.
 One of them is its an exercise for them.
 They get the chance to stretch out their bodies and extend their nails.
 While they also extend and retract their fur nails, the movement also helps remove the nail sheaths.